TritonDataCenter/mod_usdt/README.md

 To install:

-1. (optional) Copy build/mod_dtprovider.so to wherever you keep your Apache module binaries.
+1. (optional) Copy build/mod_usdt.so to wherever you keep your Apache module binaries.

 2. Modify the Apache configuration to include the new module by adding this line (specifing the appropriate path):

-    LoadModule dtprovider_module path/to/mod_dtprovider.so
+    LoadModule usdt_module path/to/mod_usdt.so

 3. Restart Apache.